top of page

 Inflammation is a complex process that involves hundreds of interacting genes (1).
 Briefly, it is triggered by microglial cells that act as sentinels by monitoring neighboring cells for distress due to infection, injury or disease.
 When they detect distress, they release two types of protein signals: chemokines that recruit white blood cells from circulation, and cytokines that activate inflammatory responses in the recruited cells, in the distressed cells, and in glial cells that sustain and amplify this signaling.
 Depending on where the distressed cells are located, this initiates neuroinflammation in the nervous system, visceral inflammation in organs or somatic inflammation elsewhere in the body.

 Inflammation is called a “canonical disease mechanism” because it contributes to so many different types of disease.
-Aldehyde traps are an “inflammation platform drug” because they are designed to treat this canonical disease mechanism in every inflammatory disease.
+Aldehyde traps are an “inflammation platform drug” because they are designed to treat this canonical disease mechanism in every such disease.

 Novel design